tiagozacarias/bgptool/README.md

   - The Automation Module today has the python3 and netmiko language that does all the work being the execution component for the frontend.

+  - The module netmiko file contains the user and password environment variables that must be included in the ~/.bashrc of the user who will run the tools, it is in these variables that the netmiko module will use to authenticate into the host groups to perform the operations.

+            - export USERNAME_NETMIKO = "username"
+            - export PASSWORD_NETMIKO = "password"

 * mod_peers module:

   - The Peer Module is designed to group BGP neighborhood addresses and relate them to your network domain and reflectors.

 Requirements:

             - python3.9
             - pythondialog==3.5.3
             - dialog
             - netmiko==4.4.0
             - paramiko==3.4.0

-TODO:

-  - Identify the state of BGP sessions on reflectors before automation.

-Terminal:
+TERMINAL:

   -  Configuration of the MobaXterm terminal to automate tool opening.

   -  In the SSH session include the following line in Advanced SSH Settings/Execute command:

         cd /bgptool && source .bashrc && python3 bgptool.py